TykTechnologies/tyk-docs/tyk-docs/content/shared/gateway-config.md

 ENV: <b>TYK_GW_LIVENESSCHECK_CHECKDURATION</b><br />
 Type: `time.Duration`<br />

 Frequencies of performing interval healthchecks for Redis, Dashboard, and RPC layer.
+Expressed in Nanoseconds.
+For example: 1000000000 -> 1s.
 Default: 10 seconds.

 ### dns_cache
 This section enables the global configuration of the expireable DNS records caching for your Gateway API endpoints.